wisechengyi/wisechengyi.github.io/pages/blog.md

     - Improved collaboration among teams working on different projects, as they have a shared understanding of the entire codebase.

 However, going from multi-repo to a monorepo isn't always easy.
 Let's see what might be in the way.

+Let's say your organization isn't fully ready for the concept and want to try it out before fully jumping onto the bandwagon, which is totally reasonable.
+What would be a good approach vs not?

+Although monorepos could carry many benefits, for folks who have never developed in a monorepo, it is totally reasonable to have doubts on it.
+Therefore, we need strong set of pain points today to motivate the developers to be onboard with the idea.
+In Twitter's case, it was the "publshing hell", i.e. if service A -> B -> C ( -> means depends on), and each of them have some IDL defined.
+If C's IDL changes, then C needs to publish the change for B to consume from a separate repo, and then B needs to be published in order for A to consume, so on and so forth.
+Eventually it got to 5 to 6 levels deep for twitter at the time.
+Thus a change could take months to propagate, test and eventually get online.

+Another case could be relatively simple, e.g. "Our team's CI time is horrible", then bazel (in a monorepo setting) can most efficiently build and test your projects.
+In the current market, for sizable monorepos, there is no real competitor to bazel.

+In either case, it is generally recommended to have a strong single (or two) reason to motivate the migration, to give something that people are hoping for.

+On the contrary, if a team seems happy with where they are as a small repo, it's probably hard to get buy-in from them, because if they are in the game for a while, chances they will run into issues that can be fairly well dealt with by monorepo.
+Some of the aspects could include
+1. the team / project is very new, so there hasn't been any team that need to depend on them, thus for them to manage the SDLC for other developers.
+2. "our team only needs to provide code updates, but adoption rate isn't our responsibility, because other teams can choose what they want."
+3. the team / project only aims for short term benefits or scopes, in which case there is no incentive at all.
+The project could be dead in a few weeks / months, why spend the time migrating to monorepo.
+This is a valid reason.

+Heavy rely on QA because QA cost is significantly lower than software engineering cost.

+Organizational power grab

+"selfish" developers

+the worse than before multi monorepos, the forgotten monorepos